wpendl99/.github/profile/essentials/startUp/startUp.md

 - Group calendaring
 - Fitness tracking

-Creativity is usually more important than complexity, and basic implementations of each of the course technologies is sufficient to demonstrate your mastery.
+Demonstrating the technology is more important than complexity or creativity, and basic implementations of each of the course technologies is sufficient to demonstrate your mastery.

 ## Examples